 Choosing the perfect wedding venue is no easy task.
 After all, there are many things that you need to take into consideration.
-Your budget will set the stage for many factors like location, services, and perks, for starters.
+For starters, your budget will set the stage for many factors like location, services, and perks.
 But you can forgo some of the frills for the place of your dreams.

 What A Perfect Wedding Venue Means To You

 Of course, don’t forget to include your beloved partner in all this.
-And make sure and ask his friends and family as well.
-It’s always a good idea to get a good perspective on everyone’s expectations.
+And make sure to ask his friends and family as well.
+Getting a good perspective on everyone’s expectations is always a good idea.
 Once you do, you can start planning for the wedding of your dreams or close to it.

 As you know, a lot goes into planning the perfect wedding venue.
-More so, some folks like creating a vision board, while others hire wedding planners to help.
+Some folks like creating a vision board, while others hire wedding planners to help.
 It’s all about personal preferences, dreams, and learning how to curb some of your demands.

 1 – Setting Your Budget Sets The Stage